impleri/fluid-skills/readme.md

 These methods do not use player conditions, but dimension and biome conditions will apply

-- `infinite`: Allows fluid to create new source blocks (default behavior for water, only works on supported fluids)
+- `infinite`: Allows fluid to create new source blocks (default behavior for water)
-- `finite`: Disallows creating new source blocks (default behavior for lava, only works on supported fluids)
+- `finite`: Disallows creating new source blocks (default behavior for lava)

-#### Supported fluids

-- `minecraft:water`
-- `minecraft:lava`

 ### Examples